Getting the best mountain bike wheels can totally transform your ride. Upgrading your bike's existing wheelset will add speed and improve the feel

 Superior to the best alloy wheels with improved durability over most carbon

-Con: Comes with TyreWiz sensor whether you want it or not
+Con: Comes with TyreWiz sensor whether you want it or not.
+That price tag.

 So the Zipp 3Zero Moto wheels offer a ride quality that is superior to the best alloy wheels, with improved durability over most carbon alternatives.
 At 1,910g for the 29er wheelset they are some of the heaviest on the market, not that you can tell when you’re riding them.
 In fact it is the additional cost of TyreWiz, when a £20 pressure gauge would suffice, and the slow freehub engagement that takes the shine off the otherwise standout ride quality.
 So probably the best option would be a custom build with your preferred hubs.
 In fact, that’s currently the only option if you have a 12-speed Shimano drivetrain and want to benefit from all of the advantages the 3Zero Moto rims have to offer.